 The Fund shall issue Shares upon acceptance of submitted subscription applications in writing addressed to the Registrar and Transfer Agent.
 The subscription application shall include the following information: the identity and address of the applicant submitting the subscription application, the number of Shares or the amount to be subscribed, the sub-fund in which to invest and bank account details of the applicant.
 Initial subscription applications and any subsequent subscription applications shall be settled at the net asset value per Share (the "issue price") applying on the applicable "Dealing Day" (a Business Day determined and designated a Dealing Day in respect of each sub-fund) on which the subscription shall be effected, as further described in the relevant Supplement, provided they are received by the Registrar and Transfer Agent no later than the day and time by which an application for subscription must in principle be received by the Registrar and Transfer Agent in order for the application to be processed, if accepted, by reference to the Net Asset Value per Share calculated as of that Dealing Day, as applicable, which is provided for in the relevant Supplement (the "Cut-off Time") or such later time as the Directors may from time to time permit, subject always to the "Protection against late trading and market timing practices" provisions below.
-Any subscription applications received by the Registrar and Transfer Agent about the issue price are set out in the relevant Supplement of each sub-fund.
-Subscription applicable Dealing Day.
+Any subscription applications received by the Registrar and Transfer Agent after the Cut-off Time shall, unless exceptionally permitted by the Directors, be settled at the issue price applying on the next following applicable Dealing Day.
 Details about the issue price are set out in the relevant Supplement of each sub-fund.
 Subscription applications will (save as determined by the Board of Directors) be irrevocable.